promcteam/ProServerStore/README.md

 ## Changelog

+## 1.4.6
+* Remove Player Auth due to false negatives and not allowing Bedrock/Geyser players to participate.
+* Update to Minecraft 1.19.3

 ## 1.4.5
 * Hotfix for [274](https://github.com/WooMinecraft/WooMinecraft/issues/274)
 * Fix pretty-permalink flag to actually use ugly permalinks for rest endpoints.